 We will be moving away from the current process of biannual internal promotions to a model underpinned by devolved accountability at a School level where opportunities for promotion to Senior Lecturer can be created as part of business as usual.
 This devolved and flexible approach will enable the School to advertise opportunities at any point during the year and provide greater capacity in allowing the School to maximise progression via the academic career pathway.
 This should also aid us in being able to grow and retain our talent.
 Responsibility for determining the number of opportunities within parameters linked to budget and structures will be at the discretion of the Dean and aligned to the strategic and operational requirements of the School.

-The Professorial Appointments and Promotions Advisory Group meet to consider applications for promotion to Personal Chair and Readerships, nominations for Professor Emeritus status and the appointments of Visiting Professors and Visiting Fellows.
+The Professorial Appointments and Promotions Panel meet to consider applications for promotion to Personal Chair and Readerships, nominations for Professor Emeritus status and the appointments of Visiting Professors.
 Details of the assessment procedure and application criteria can be found below.
-Heads of School will notify all eligible members of staff when the University has determined the timetable for the next round of Professorial appointments.
+Deans of School will notify all eligible members of staff when the University has determined the timetable for the next round of Professorial appointments.

 Childcare vouchers offer a cost effective way of financing your childcare, through a 'salary sacrifice' arrangement which will reduce the amount of tax and national insurance you pay in relation to this provision.
 All University employees are eligible to join